 Pro Tip: As you venture into different cuisines, remember to keep it simple and stay on budget!
 Don’t get lured into buying expensive one-off products; find meals that call for the basics.

 #11 Explore New Cheap Recipes

 Sometimes the best way to shake up a boring foods funk is to dive headfirst into online recipes.
-There are hundreds – thousands – of recipes dedicated to cheap eats.
-You can start by perusing some of my favorite frugal meals – or try one of my frugal recipes for cheap breakfasts, inexpensive lunches or budget dinners.
+There are hundreds – thousands – of recipes dedicated to cheap eats and delicious foods to make on a budget.
+You can start by perusing some of my favorite frugal meals and appetizers – or try one of my frugal recipes for cheap breakfasts, inexpensive lunches or budget dinners.

 Pro Tip: Just looking at new recipes can spark an idea for exciting meals – and oftentimes, you will already have the ingredients in your pantry.

 #12 Try Variations of Your Fav Frugal Meal